AY2425S2-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 1. JCRoster+ prompts the user to enter student details (name, phone number, email, address, and optional tags).
 2. User enters the details in the specified format.
 3. JCRoster+ validates the input.
-4.JCRoster+ adds the person to the address book and displays a success message.
+4. JCRoster+ adds the person to the address book and displays a success message.

     Use case ends.